Mahjong: Ready hands

 In some variations, a situation in which all four players declare a rīchi is an automatic drawn game, as it reduces the game down to pure luck, i.e., who gets their needed tile first.

 Draws

-If only the dead wall remains (or if no dead wall exists and the wall is depleted) and no one has won, the hand is drawn or "goulashed".
+If only the dead wall remains (or if no dead wall exists and the wall is depleted) and no one has won, the hand is drawn.
 A new hand begins, and depending on the variant, the Game Wind may change.
 For example, in most playing circles in Singapore, if there is at least one kong when the hand is a draw, the following player of the dealer becomes the next dealer; otherwise, the dealer remains dealer.

 Japanese mahjong has a special rule called sanchahō, which is, if three players claim the same discard in order to win, the hand is drawn.
 One reason for this is that there are cases in which bars of 1,000 points for declaring rīchi cannot be divided by three.
 The rule is treated the same as "abortive draws".